School Meals for All: A Win Years in the Making

 And We’re Not Done

-At FEEST, Student Organizers will keep organizing for school food systems that reflect their communities, support their health, and make space for joy, culture, and connection.
+At FEEST, Student Organizers will keep organizing for schools that reflect their communities, support their health, and make space for joy, culture, and connection.

-We want to thank the mayor for making this a priority for her administration, and to everyone who has been organizing for something so simple yet major.
+We want to thank Mayor Katie Wilson for making this a priority for her administration, along with the City of Seattle, the Office of Sustainability and Environment, Seattle Public Schools, and everyone who has been organizing for something so simple and so major: making sure students can eat!

 Show FEEST some love!